 First class: A+ to A** (84%-100%)Compositions in this category would be convincing and credible within a programme of professionally composed works.
 Marks in this band will only be awarded in exceptional cases in which the composition offers an utterly compelling musical experience achieved through real creative originality combined with an absolutely assured technical realization.
 The presentation shows detailed research and is presented to a very high standard.

-- Acquired a detailed knowledge of certain songwriting styles and techniques
+- Demonstrate a detailed knowledge of certain songwriting styles and techniques

 - Developed the necessary skills to present assessed work to a standard expected at this level